5 Things You’re Doing That Are Shortening the Life of Your TV

 Like the brain, firmware is responsible for managing and coordinating the hardware components of a device to ensure that it functions properly.

-But my point is, sometimes the firmware get’s corrupted or being infected by malware which affect the TV’s overall functionality.
+But my point is, sometimes the firmware gets corrupted or infected by malware which affects the TV’s overall functionality.

 4) Keeping It in a Bad Environment

-Poor environmental conditions are another significant factor that hugely easily empade the lifespan and performance of aTV.
+Poor environmental conditions are another significant factor that hugely easily impedes the lifespan and performance of aTV.

 Whether it’s extreme temperatures, humidity, dust, or other factors, these heavily affect the TV’s internal components and display screen.